Kelsey Waldon: Career

 In May 2019, it was announced at the Grand Ole Opry that Waldon recently signed to John Prine's label Oh Boy Records.
 Waldon is the first artist in fifteen years to be signed to Prine's label.
 Waldon released the album White Noise/White Lines, her first release on Oh Boy Records, on October 4, 2019.
 The album was produced by Waldon and Dan Knobler.
 "Anyhow" was released as the lead single from the album.
 Writing for Nashville Lifestyles Magazine, music critic Luke Levenson commented, "The new LP pulls inspiration from both her Kentucky roots and the three intense years since her last release."

-"They'll Never Keep Us Down, an EP of politically-charged cover songs, was set for release on November 20, 2020.
-As well as the Hazel Dickens title track, she also tackled Nina Simone's Mississippi Goddamn, Kris Kristofferson’s “The Law Is for Protection of the People,” Neil Young’s “Ohio,” Bob Dylan’s “With God on Our Side,” Billy Taylor and Dick Dallas’ “I Wish I Knew How It Would Feel to Be Free” and Oh Boy Records founder John Prine's "Sam Stone".
+They'll Never Keep Us Down, an EP of politically charged cover songs, was set for release on November 20, 2020.
+As well as the Hazel Dickens title track, she also tackled Nina Simone's "Mississippi Goddam", Kris Kristofferson's "The Law Is for Protection of the People", Neil Young's "Ohio", Bob Dylan's "With God on Our Side", Billy Taylor and Dick Dallas' "I Wish I Knew How It Would Feel to Be Free" and Oh Boy Records founder John Prine's "Sam Stone".
 Guests include Adia Victoria, Kyshona Armstrong, and Devon Gilfillian.

 Kelsey has performed with artists of high notoriety within the country and Americana genres, such as John Prine, Willie Nelson, Tanya Tucker, and Jamey Johnson.
 In 2019, John Prine invited Kelsey Waldon to join him on stage at Bonnaroo Music Festival to sing Prine's duet "In Spite of Ourselves".
 Waldon also joined guitarist and songwriter Jamey Johnson in performing Prine's Paradise, Hank Williams' "I Saw the Light", and Don Williams' "Tulsa Time".
 During Americana Fest 2019, Waldon stayed busy performing solo sets, as well as playing with Tanya Tucker at 3rd and Lindsley.
-"That was definitely the most event-filled week I’ve ever done," Waldon told the Nashville Scene.
+"That was definitely the most event-filled week I've ever done," Waldon told the Nashville Scene.